Does Russia have the gas Europe needs

 Next in line are the Eastern Siberian fields in the Russian Republic of Yakutsk.
 Notwithstanding the upstream problems in these parts of the world, this basin is on average between 5000 and 6000 km away from Europe and there is no existing pipeline yet.
 It’s also only between 1000 and 2000 km away from Beijing which means that even if Gazprom gives China large discounts, it would most probably still be the most profitable option.
 Moreover, construction of the pipeline to China is underway (very, very slowly) so this option goes away as well.

 Let’s quickly get the Volga-Ural basin out of the way which is, in fact, a collection of aging fields that are all beyond mature.
-Not really the supply basin Europe should pin its hopes on.
+Not the supply basin Europe should pin its hopes on.

 The Arctic supply basin is something of an artificial grouping of fields with little else in common other than being located at the most difficult place for such exploration imaginable.
-This includes the Shtokman field in the middle of the Barents Sea, the fields offshore the Yamal peninsula in the Kara Sea and the Lomonosov Ridge cutting the Arctic Ocean in half between the Eurasian Basin and the Amerasian Basin.
+This includes the Shtokman field in the middle of the Barents Sea, the fields offshore the Yamal peninsula in the Kara Sea, and the Lomonosov Ridge cutting the Arctic Ocean in half between the Eurasian Basin and the Amerasian Basin.

 Let’s look at Shtokman.
 That’s a deep sea development where icebergs as big as Luxembourg are a common sight.
 This means that anything will have to be mobile as sometimes one will have to remove everything until the iceberg has passed.
 But that’s not the end of problems.
 It’s also pretty far from the shore which makes sub-sea pipelines necessary to transport the raw gas to the shore.
 Unfortunately, those big icebergs routinely plow the seafloor when they reach the ground.
 This leaves scratches that are a couple of meters deep there.
-This, in turn, means that a very long raw gas pipeline would have to be buried very, very deep in the sea floor for hundreds of km in order to avoid being ruptured by an iceberg.
+This, in turn, means that a very long raw gas pipeline would have to be buried very, very deep in the sea floor for hundreds of km to avoid being ruptured by an iceberg.
 I am just starting with the bad news.
 The situation is so bad that even starry-eyed Gazprom considered this field to be for another generation of drillers.

 A couple of 1000 km further east there is the Yamal peninsula.
 An icy wasteland barely a couple of meters above sea level.
 Drilling cores from the region have sometimes turned out to be close to 70% water.
 This means that frequently what is supposed to be dry land turns out to be some hybrid onshore/offshore environment that is in a deep freeze during winters and thaws up a couple of meters in the summer making it mosquitoes heaven.
 The gas fields there are massive but developing some of them requires solutions that are among the most expensive the oil and gas industry has to offer.
 Hardly a recipe for cheap gas.
 Novatek has taken the challenge to turn this ice gas into LNG but according to noted specialists, this might well be the most expensive LNG project ever on the face of the earth.
 And considering the near bankruptcy of some Aussie projects, this has all the hallmarks of a major economic disaster.

-There are also the huge gas reserves that are assumed to lie beneath the Lomonosov ridge, a huge undersea mountain range that stretches from Yakutia passing by the North Pole all the way to Greenland.
+There are also the huge gas reserves that are assumed to lie beneath the Lomonosov ridge, a huge undersea mountain range that stretches from Yakutia passing by the North Pole to Greenland.
 A Russian flag dwells on the seafloor to cement the Russian claims on at least part of this sub-sea territory.
 But aside from the legal challenges Russia would have to deal with, Lomonosov is about as alien an environment to work with as the surface of a Jovian moon.

 Let’s come to the region that has produced the bulk of the Russian gas for the last couple of decades up to this very day – Western Siberia.
 The centerpiece of the oil and gas producing region is the super field Urengoy.
 This field alone has been the backbone of the Russian gas industry for decades.
 The field does not lie at the most inhospitable place on earth but you might be forgiven if you thought it still is.
 Temperatures can drop to minus 60 degrees Celsius and go up to 40 degrees Celsius in the summer.
 The field is about 120 km and only the upper layers contained more than 10 trillion m3 of gas when the field was spudded.
 Farther north lies the Yamburg field that’s nearly as big as Urengoy.